Gaussian Mixture Reduction with Composite Transportation Divergence

-The density function of Gaussian mixtures are usually used to approximate density functions in statistical inference, examples including the belief propagation in arbitrarily structured graphical models and tracking in hidden Markov model.
-In both problems, the order of the Gaussian mixtures increases exponentially due to recursion.
-To solve this issue, the GMR is applied to reduce the order of the mixture to a reasonable order after each iteration.
-In this section, we conduct experiment to compare the performance of different GMR approaches for belief propagation.

-The \emph{Belief propagation} (BP) is an iterative algorithm used to compute the marginal distributions based on a probabilistic graphical model.
-A graph consists of a node set $\mathcal{V}$ and an undirected edge set $\mathcal{E}$ made of pairs of nodes that are related.
-A probabilistic graphical model associates each node with a random variable, say $X_i$, and assumes that the joint density function of the random vector $X=\{X_i:i\in\mathcal{V}\}$ can be factorized into
+This experiment illustrates the effectiveness of Gaussian mixture reduction in belief propagation.
+The belief propagation is an iterative algorithm used to compute the marginal distributions in the graphical model.
+Specifically, let there be a graph with a node set $\mathcal{V}$ and an undirected edge set $\mathcal{E}$.
+A probabilistic graphical model associates each node with a random variable, say $X_i$, and postulates that the density function of the random vector $X=\{X_i:i\in\mathcal{V}\}$ can be factorized into